What Is a Business Impact Analysis (BIA)? Conduct Your Own in 4 Steps

 Responsibilities: Provide information on critical supply chain dependencies, production-related activities, and operational impacts.

 Responsibilities: Consider duty of care obligations, compliance, and employee health and safety.

 Responsibilities: Supply information on facilities, utilities, alternative recovery work locations, etc.

 Step #2: Gather and evaluate business process information

 With your all-star team assembled, it’s time to roll up your sleeves.
-As you begin the information gathering process, use a BIA questionnaire to survey managers and others within the business.
+As you begin to gather information, send a BIA questionnaire to survey managers and others within the business.
 You’ll also want to personally interview those with detailed knowledge of how the business manufactures its products or provides its services.
 With these insights from business process owners and key stakeholders, you’ll be able to understand the potential consequences better if a particular business function or process is interrupted.

-In your BIA interviews and surveys, you’ll want to capture business process information such as:
+In your BIA interviews and surveys, you’ll want to capture information about various business processes such as:

 - Name of the process

 - Where it is performed